Please screenshot this page and send it to info@mim-essay.com

 Should I retake the GMAT for the Tepper MBA?

-You may consider a retake if your GMAT score is well below the class average of 707 and you have enough time before deadlines.
-If your score is already close to the average, improving essays and career clarity may matter more than a small score increase.
+You may consider a retake if your current GMAT score is well below the class median of 655 and you have enough time before the deadline.
+If your score is already close to or above the average of 659, improving your essays and career clarity may matter more than a small score increase.

 Is GMAT mandatory for the Tepper MBA?